Oladiy/mf_detector/README.md

 ## To do
-* Add multiple languages support (a separate class)
+* Add multiple languages support (a separate class).
-* Add docstrings
+* Add docstrings.
-* Different routers support (to parse PA)
+* Different routers support (to parse PA).
-* Make normal HTML parsing (PersonalAccountHTMLParser)
+* Make normal HTML parsing (PersonalAccountHTMLParser).
-* Add a parameter to skip lan interfaces
+* Add a parameter to skip lan interfaces.
-* Add authorization to the telegram bot
+* Add authorization to the telegram bot.
-* Add a README in Russian
+* Add a README in Russian.
+* Add asynchronous service status update when monitoring mode is stopped.